CityofToronto/bdit_data-sources/volumes/miovision/sql/readme.md

 ### `miovision_api.volumes_daily`

 Daily volumes by intersection_uid, classification_uid.
 Excludes `anomalous_ranges` (use discouraged based on investigations) but does not exclude time around `unacceptable_gaps` (zero volume periods).
+Note the table `volumes_daily_unfiltered` can be used (with caution) to include data labelled as anomalous.

 | Field Name               | Comments                                                                   | Data Type   | Exmple     |
 |:-------------------------|:---------------------------------------------------------------------------|:------------|:-----------|